Mar 11, 2026

 Size

-Both male and female Scottish Folds don't have any distinct differences in size.
-They are both around 20.3-25.4 cm (8-10 inches).
+Both male and female Scottish Folds are around 20-25. cm (8-10 inches) tall.

 Weight